 Van Oostanen leads us to Rembrandt, one of the best draftsman ever.
 I have long admired Rembrandt’s drawn and painted work.
 His self portraits show a man in all stages of his life.
 His earliest ones are great experiments in light, going well beyond the paint into the textures of reality itself.
 His control of tones is quite amazing, the thickness of the neck, the wild hair, the superb gradation of the grey background, the solidity of the jaw, the mystery of light on his face.

-He explored his own human frailty to great depths, and some of his late self portraits show sadness and melancholy as well as humor and a kind of Mark Twain, in his cynical, later years would have understood.
+He explored his own human frailty to great depths, and some of his late self portraits show sadness and melancholy as well as humor.
+Mark Twain, in his cynical, later years would have understood very well.

 The Baroque period of Watteau has never interested me that much, though I studied Mime for a time and like the Commedia dell’ Arte and like some of the music from then.
 But the oppressions of Louis XIV and the absolutism of kings are horrendous and corrupted most of the age.
 I have some admiration for the science of the time, as well as Chardin’s homespun women and still lives.
 But I have always enjoyed the smiling self-portraits of Maurice Quentin de la Tour.